axmszr/termle/README.md

 **exedle.py**
 - simple Wordle solver
+- copies to clipboard
-- can be made into an .exe
+- can be made into an .exe (see Releases)
 - accepts colour and guess inputs from user

 **soaredle.py**
+- solves Wordle 'optimally'
-- solves Wordle 'optimally', and copies to clipboard
+- copies to clipboard
-- can be made into an .exe
+- can be made into an .exe (see Releases)
 - accepts single answer input from user